 - Course management to get the meal pacing right for the kitchen and servers

 And more!
-You can check out the full list and demo videos to get a feel for how each feature works.
+You can check out the full list to get a feel for how each feature works.

 Integrating your POS with your other systems

 Linking up the systems you already have in place with your POS is essential to build a powerful POS.
 You can use Square’s POS integrations to plug into your current business operations set-up: